Tea with Milk and Sugar (1 Teacup (6 Fl Oz)), Toasted White Bread (1 Slice) and Egg Omelet (1 Large)

 Stay Hydrated

-Drink water alongside your meal to help with digestion and prevent overeating.
+Drink plenty of water alongside your meal to aid digestion and help balance blood sugar levels.

 metabolic